-Note: The core team and Linaro have the rights to deny anyone to be on this list.
+Note: The TrustedFirmware.org have the rights to deny anyone to be on this list.
 We also have the rights to remove people on the list if there should be a reason to do so.

 1.5.3 Disclosure deadline